Chalk home page

 ...

-The above stream resolver tracks all the unique IP addresses that have been seen for a user.
+The above stream resolver tracks all the unique IP addresses that have been seen for a specific key.
 The unique_ips set starts out empty, and on every message, the resolver adds the IP address from the event to the state.
 After the resolver has run, Chalk will save the updated state.

 from typing import Set